• Skip to main content

 5395 Capstone Seminar

 Prerequisite(s): A minimum grade of a B or concurrent enrollment in SWO 5490.
+A minimum grade of C is required for this course.

 The capstone is an integrative seminar at the end of the MSW process to provide students the opportunity to demonstrate key social work competencies at an advanced level in their area of specialization and launch their careers as professional social workers.
 Building on their application of advanced social work values, knowledge, and skills from their coursework and internships, students will develop a presentation that reflects competency in the goals and objectives of the social work program.
 Students will also create professional development plans that demonstrate a readiness to enter, contribute to, and develop within the social work profession.